willwh/osmf/apps/samples/plugins/AkamaiPluginSample/readme.txt

 A. Overview

-This sample application demonstrates loading the Akamai plugin and the MAST plugin within the OSMF framework.
+This sample application demonstrates loading OSMF plugins and can also display, and play a playlist from a Media RSS feed.
-Its purpose is to demonstrate loading the plugins dynamically and statically as well as demonstrate the functionality of the plugins.

 The Akamai plugin handles secure streaming for both live and on-demand content over the Akamai network.
 There is a sample stream containing an auth token in the sample.